VirgilSecurity/virgil-java-pfs/README.md

 ### Installing the package

-You can easily add SDK dependency to your project, just follow the examples below
+You can easily add SDK dependency to your project, just follow the examples below.

 #### Maven